 Haifa is the ‘Capital of the North of Israel’.
 It is Israel’s third largest city.
 It occupies a beautiful position on the slopes of Mount Carmel, which has led to many dubbing it the ‘San Francisco of Israel’.
 But it is often overshadowed by its rivals, Tel Aviv and Jerusalem.
-There are, however, loads of things to do in Haifa, including visiting the amazing Bahai Gardens which straddle the slopes of Mount Carmel and visiting the restored Haifa German Colony.
+There are, however, loads of things to do in Haifa.
+These include visiting the amazing Bahai Gardens which straddle the slopes of Mount Carmel.
+Or stroll through the restored Haifa German Colony.
 The city has many museums and other attractions, see our guide to what to do in Haifa.
 It’s one of the great places to visit in the North of Israel.

 Sea of Galilee

 For millennia, the Sea of Galilee and area around it has been inhabited and it shows!
 This lake, one of the lowest in the world, and its surroundings are literally flooded with history.
 As well as its obvious importance in Christianity as the site of many of the stories in the New Testament, and resulting Christian like Capernaum, there is much more to do at the Sea of Galilee.
 For starters, you can take a boat trip on the lake, or engage in some watersports.
 Alternatively, bike around the Sea of Galilee, or take a hike in the hills above which provide amazing panoramas.
 If you are interested in the Cultures or Flavors of the Galilee, take a day tour delving into each sector.
 To gain more insight into the many important sites surrounding this freshwater lake, a tour is your best option.